Christian Frederick of Stolberg-Wernigerode: Life

 As the son of Henry Ernest, Count of Stolberg-Wernigerode, Christian Frederick was a member of the noble Stolberg family.
 His mother was Henry Ernest's second wife, Princess Anna of Anhalt-Köthen, daughter of Augustus Louis of Anhalt-Köthen by his second wife, Emilie (herself daughter of Erdmann II of Promnitz).

 During his studies in Halle from 1764 to 1767 he joined the Freemason lodge zu den drei Degen.
 In the summer of 1767 he obtained the fourth and later the fifth grade at the lodge in Leipzig.

 Count Christian Frederick was until 1796 dean of Halberstadt and provost of Walbeck.
 He was made a Knight of the Order of Saint John in 1790 by Prince Augustus Ferdinand of Prussia.
 In 1797 he was made a Knight of the Prussian Order of the Red Eagle and in 1803, a member of the Order of the Black Eagle.

 Among the count's friends were the poets Anna Louisa Karsch and Johann Wilhelm Ludwig Gleim.

 Possessions

 On 8 June 1765, his maternal great-uncle Count Johann Erdmann of Promnitz left him the Lordships of Pieszyce (Peterwaldau), Janowice Wielkie (Jannowitz) and Grodztwo (Kreppelhof) in Silesia.
 In a deed of 18 December 1815, he left the Lordship of Pieszyce as special fideicommiss and majorat to his second son, Count Ferdinand, and Janowice Wielkie to his third son, Count Constantine, and Grodztwo to his fourth surviving son, Count Anton.
 They founded the Silesian branch of the Stolberg-Wernigerode family.
 They kept their possessions in Silesia until they were expelled in 1945.

+In 1804 he inherited the Sovereign Lordship of Gedern from the Princely line of the House of Stolberg (in 1742 Count Frederick Charles of Stolberg-Gedern and all his male-line descendants became Prince of the Holy Roman Empire).

 He left the County of Wernigerode to his eldest son, Henry.